lihc9226/project-pages/about.md

 ---
 layout: page
 title: "About"
-description: "Why use Project Pages?"
+description: "Who we are?"
 header-img: "img/home-bg-1.jpg"
 ---

-Hey guys, We are very hapy you have interests on our lab.
-If you have any problems, please feel free to contact us.
+Hey guys, We are very happy that you have interests in our lab!

-Arther: [Email]xinyu.li@outlook.com

-Yue:    [Email]yuegoio@yahoo.com
+The Multimedia Processing Lab is located in CORE building of busch campus of Rutgers University.
+The academic professor of this lab is <b><a href="http://www.ece.rutgers.edu/~marsic/">Professor Ivan Marsic</a></b>.